gdbarron/VenafiTppPS/docs/functions/Invoke-TppCertificateRenewal.md

 ## OUTPUTS

 ### PSCustomObject with the following properties:
-DN - Certificate path
+    CertificateDN - Certificate path
     Success - A value of true indicates that the renewal request was successfully submitted and granted.
     Error - Indicates any errors that occurred.
 Not returned when successful

 ## NOTES